Cascade Lakes is an awakening of sorts. In many respects. Albeit a late one.

 It's a coming to terms with.
 A deep dive into the human condition.
 At its darkest.

 A searing indictment.
 Harsh and tender, desperate and hopeful.

 There is classic storytelling, cryptic imagery and analytical depiction.

 Guitars, bass, drums, analog synths, mellotron, a pump organ and a (toy) piano.

-The band's self-titled debut album, recorded in Cologne at Bear Cave Studio with Jan Niklas Jansen and Björn Sonnenberg (Locas In Love) and mixed and mastered in San Francisco and Oakland at tiny telephone with Adam Hirsch (Sam Amidon) and Jacob Winik (Magnetic Fields, John Vanderslice), is set to appear early next year in February.
+Recorded in Cologne at Bear Cave Studio with Jan Niklas Jansen and Björn Sonnenberg-Schrank (Locas In Love) and mixed and mastered in San Francisco and Oakland at tiny telephone with Adam Hirsch (Sam Amidon) and Jacob Winik (Magnetic Fields, John Vanderslice), the album is set for a February 28 release.

 Coming off of a run of shows with Wintersleep and a much-lauded performance at last year’s Reeperbahn Festival, the Hamburg-based band also opened for Lightning Dust on a few select dates of their European tour in December.